patryk03/patryk03/README.md

 ### Hi there 👋

+- I’m currently learning computer science and artificial intelligence at AGH

 <!--
 **patryk03/patryk03** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.